 The ADT holds several assets that provide benefits and a moderate income for the community.
 These assets are:

-Culag Field (pictured above) was donated to the ADT by the Vesty family.
-The field is home to Lochinver FC who maintain the playing field.
-The field also acts as a landing area for the emergency helicopter pick up and is presently the home of the annual Lochinver Highland Games.
+Culag Park was donated to the Assynt Community Association in 2011 by the Vestey family.
+The field is used as the sports pitch for Lochinver Primary School and is home to Lochinver FC and of the annual Lochinver Highland Games.
 Footage of the 1953 Lochinver Highland Games can be viewed here - Lochinver Highland Games

 The Mission Building